fluidware/fluidsurveys-docs/chapters/Publish/deployment.rst

 	* - Section
 	  - Description
 	* - 1.
 Country
 	  - Choose where you wish to run your survey.
-If you would like to conduct your survye in more than one region, we suggest you create a different target group for each selection.
+If you would like to conduct your survey in more than one region, we suggest you create a different target group for each selection.
 The cost of running two separate selections is the same as running one larger selection
 	* - 2.
 Region
 	  - Select the region of your target group.
-If you would like to conduct your survye in more than one region, we suggest you create a different target group for each selection.
+If you would like to conduct your survey in more than one region, we suggest you create a different target group for each selection.
 The cost of running two separate selections is the same as running one larger selection
 	* - 3.
 Gender
 	  - Select the gender of your target group.
 If you would like to specify the exact distribution between genders, we suggest you create a different target group for each selection.
-For example, if you wish to get 200 answers from females and 300 answers from males, place two oders with 200 females and 300 males respectively.
+For example, if you wish to get 200 answers from females and 300 answers from males, place two orders with 200 females and 300 males respectively.
 The cost of running two separate selections is the same as running one larger selection
 	* - 4.
 Age Range
-	  - CHoose the age range for the target group.
-If you would like to specifiy the exact distribution between age groups, create a different target group for each selection.
-For example, if you wish to get 200 answers from poepple in age range 18-22 and 300 answers from peoeple in the age range 23-27, place two orders with 200 and 300 answers repsctively.
-The cost of running two sepaate selections is the same as runing one larger selection
+	  - Choose the age range for the target group.
+If you would like to specify the exact distribution between age groups, create a different target group for each selection.
+For example, if you wish to get 200 answers from people in age range 18-22 and 300 answers from people in the age range 23-27, place two orders with 200 and 300 answers respectively.
+The cost of running two separate selections is the same as running one larger selection
 	* - 5.
 Completed Surveys Needed
-	  -
+	  - The amount of completed surveys required before a successful amount of data has been received
 	* - 6.
 Price
-	  - The price is instnatly and automatically calculated when you define your target group.
+	  - The price is instantly and automatically calculated when you define your target group.
 Since the process is automated from start-to-finish there are no project costs, set-up costs, minimum or hidden fees.
 More respondents, longer surveys and narrower target group yields a higher pricer.
 Why is that?
 Cint pays incentives to panelists and panel owners when participating in your survey.
-We pay more for a larger group, for a longer survye and for people harder to find.
+We pay more for a larger group, for a longer survey and for people harder to find.
 	* - 7.
 Delivery Time
 	  - Delivery time is calculated based upon your search criteria and our current available respondents
 	* - 8.
 Available Respondents
-	  - This is the current number of available **respondents completing your survey (completes)** for your selected target group wiehtin the delivery time shown above.
+	  - This is the current number of available **respondents completing your survey (completes)** for your selected target group within the delivery time shown above.
 To clarify, if you order 500 completed surveys, Cint will continue to send respondents to your survey until 500 respondents have fully completed your survey.

 .. warning::